-49.4 The Configuration File /etc/squid/squid.conf
+29.4 The Configuration File /etc/squid/squid.conf

 All Squid proxy server settings are made in the /etc/squid/squid.conf file.
 To start Squid for the first time, no changes are necessary in this file, but external clients are initially denied access.
-The proxy is available for the localhost.
+The proxy is available for localhost.
 The default port is 3128.
-The preinstalled /etc/squid/squid.conf provides detailed information about the options and many examples.
+The preinstalled configuration file /etc/squid/squid.conf provides detailed information about the options and many examples.
 Nearly all entries begin with # (the lines are commented) and the relevant specifications can be found at the end of the line.
 The given values almost always correlate with the default values, so removing the comment signs without changing any of the parameters actually has little effect in most cases.
 If possible, leave the sample as it is and insert the options along with the modified parameters in the line below.
-In this way, easily interpret the default values and the changes.
+This way, the default values may easily be recovered and compared with the changes.